China frees activists who probed factory that made Ivanka Trump shoes, group says

 The organization says the factories made shoes for the Ivanka Trump brand, along with Marc Fisher, Kylie + Kendall, Coach and other brands.

+Kylie + Kendall said in a statement it does not comment on its procedures but all factories it works with "are required to operate within strict social compliance regulations."

-Marc Fisher, Kylie + Kendall and Coach did not immediately respond to a request for comment.
+Marc Fisher and Coach did not immediately respond to a request for comment.

 The Ivanka Trump Company has told CNNMoney that its products have not been produced at the factory in question since March.
 It has said that the factories it uses "are required to operate within strict social compliance regulations."